cfw-guide/dsi.cfw.guide/_pages/en_US/dump-nand.md

 1. Download the latest release of [dumpTool](https://github.com/zoogie/dumpTool/releases){:target="_blank"}
 2. Place `dumpTool.nds` anywhere on your SD card.
-3. Launch it using your Homebrew Launcher
+3. Launch it using your Homebrew Launcher.
   - If you come here from the Exploit Launch page, launch your exploit.
   - If you have already installed Unlaunch, use Unlaunch's homebrew launcher by holding (A) + (B) on your system boot and selecting it in the menu.
 4. Follow the on-screen prompts.